mrnugget/fzz/README.md

 # TODO

-* If the user enters a new line, the selected line will be printed and the program terminates
-* There will be special key combinations and keys that will not get added to the input but trigger special behaviour.
-Those will be:
-    * Ctrl-C: quit and do nothing
-    * Ctrl-D: stop accepting input and print the currently selected line
-    * Return/New-line: stop accepting input and print the currently selected line
-    * Ctrl-J: move the selection down
-    * Ctrl-K: move the selection up
+* Get rid of the TODOs in the code
-    * Backspace: delete the last character from the input and rerun the command
+* Buffer the stdin of fzz and pass it to the specified command
+* Add the ability to specify a first input value:
+  * `{{}}` doesn't specify any input and waits for the user
+  * `{{foobar}}` tells fzz to run the specified command with the initial input of `foobar`
+* Change how fzz is printing its output to the TTY: instead of clearing the screen, jump to the first line, right after the input and rewrite the visible lines (padded so that all the columns are used and the previous output is not visible anymore)
+* Maybe add some keybindings:
   * Ctrl-W: delete the last word from the input and rerun the command

-# Tricks
+  * Maybe selection of a line with Ctrl-J and Ctrl-K and the only print the selected line.

+# Use it in Vim!

 Use it as interactive project search in vim